Wilson loops in Ising lattice gauge theory

 \subsection{Open problems}

 It is mathematically quite interesting to understand higher order terms in the computation of $\smallavg{W_\gamma}_\beta$.
 In particular, this would shed light on what happens when $\ell\gg e^{12\beta}$ or $\ell\ll e^{12\beta}$ more precisely than what is given by Theorem~\ref{genthm}.
-Another interesting question is to extend the result to other finite groups.
-The techniques of this paper can probably be extended to finite Abelian groups, but it is unclear how to handle the situation when the gauge group is finite but non-Abelian.
-(For the definition of a lattice gauge theory with a general gauge group, see~\cite{chatterjee18}.)
-If the result can be extended to finite gauge groups, one can then try to investigate the situation for infinite groups by somehow approximating the infinite group by a finite group, such as approximating $U(1)$ by $\zz/n\zz$ for large $n$.

 A result like Theorem \ref{genthm} for non-Abelian lattice gauge theories with gauge groups such as $SU(2)$ or $SU(3)$ (and possibly with a different kind of approximation involving the area enclosed by $\gamma$) would be of great physical importance.
 In fact, such a result would be a significant step towards the solution of the Yang--Mills existence problem~\cite{jaffewitten, gj87, seiler82, chatterjee18}.